awsdocs/amazon-dynamodb-developer-guide/doc_source/CodeSamples.DotNet.md

 ## \.NET: Setting Your AWS Credentials<a name="CodeSamples.DotNet.Credentials"></a>

 The AWS SDK for \.NET requires that you provide AWS credentials to your application at runtime\.
-The code samples in this Developer Guide assume that you are using the SDK Store to manage your AWS credentials file, as described in [Using the SDK Store](http://docs.aws.amazon.com/sdk-for-net/latest/developer-guide/net-dg-config-creds.html#sdk-store) in the *AWS SDK for \.NET Developer Guide*\.
+The code examples in this Developer Guide assume that you are using the SDK Store to manage your AWS credentials file, as described in [Using the SDK Store](https://docs.aws.amazon.com/sdk-for-net/latest/developer-guide/net-dg-config-creds.html#sdk-store) in the *AWS SDK for \.NET Developer Guide*\.

 The Toolkit for Visual Studio supports multiple sets of credentials from any number of accounts\.
 Each set is referred to as a *profile*\.
 Visual Studio adds entries to the project's `App.config` file so that your application can find the AWS credentials at runtime\.